Brandon Charvat is looking forward to North Dakota’s deer gun season, but he’ll probably miss opening day.

 "That's the only thing about owning a gun shop — that first day there before the actual full-day start is pretty busy, so I'll probably be here, but you've got three weeks," the owner of Mandan Sporting Goods said of the season.

-A modest increase in licenses continues a trend from the past three years, according to Jeb Williams, chief of the state Game and Fish Department’s Wildlife Division.
+A modest increase in licenses has continued the past three years, according to Jeb Williams, chief of the state Game and Fish Department’s Wildlife Division.

 Anecdotal data and field reports suggest deer reproduction was good this year in the Bismarck-Mandan area, he said.